-Teams in the 7U and 8U divisions may not lead off or steal home.
+Teams in the 8U divisions may not lead off or steal home.
 Home plate is dead.
 Runners from 3rd base may only advance on a hit ball or when forced-in by a walk.
 Runners may steal after the ball crosses home plate.
 Bunting is allowed.
 When a runner is stealing home from third is put out, the runner is out.
 If called safe the runner is returned to third base.

 The ball is dead when the pitcher has the ball in area of mound.
 The infield fly rule is in effect.

 Courtesy runners will be allowed for the pitcher or catcher at any time.
 The courtesy runner must be a player not currently in the game or if the team has no players on bench, the last out.
 A courtesy runner may only run one time per inning.
 It is the base runner’s responsibility to avoid contact with the fielder when he has the ball.
 Slide or avoid is in effect at all times when fielder is in possession of ball.
 Intentionally running into a fielder who is in possession of the ball is grounds for ejection.

 Teams may elect to bat 9 players AND/OR bat 10 players with the 10th player being an EH.
 The EH is considered a defensive player and may switch in and out defensively.
 Teams may also bat their entire roster.
 If a team bats entire roster or has no subs when a starter is injured, an out is recorded each time the injured player’s spot comes up to bat.
 Once a player is removed from a game due to injury, he may not return.
 Starters may re-enter only one time only in their original spot on the line-up.

 Information on Legal Bat Markings | Approved Bat Manufacturers | Withdrawn/Non-Compliant Bats